kamituel/proxy-map/README.md

 ```

 This example shows the usage for `on-assoc` and `on-dissoc`.
 Proxied map will not allow any values
-from removed from the map.
-It allows `assoc`, but only if it wouldn't result in an existing value
+from being removed from the map.
+It allows `assoc`, but only if it wouldn't result in an existing
-being overwritten.
+value being overwritten.

 ```clojure
 (require '[pl.kamituel.map-proxy :as proxy])